 PROTECTING LIVES & PROPERTY

 We operate with 45 members, out of one station and protect a primary response area that encompasses 4.6 square miles.
 Our department is a public department with paid on-call members.
 We provide fire protection and first response EMS service to the residents of Essex Junction and responds to over 500 call per year.
 The department operates with two engines (one equipped with extrication equipment), a 105-foot ladder/pumper and a Utility Truck.
-The department responds automatic mutual aid with Essex Fire and recieves and provides additional assistance to Williston, Colchester & Winooski Fire Department
+The department responds automatic mutual aid with Essex Fire and receives and provides additional assistance to Williston, Colchester & Winooski Fire Department

 The Essex Junction Fire Department was established on March 4, 1893 when voters approved the Charter of the Village and Essex Junction was born.
 We started as a bucket brigade, purchasing our first chemical engine in December of 1895 for the sum of $750.00.
 No fire calls were recorded that year with three calls recorded in 1896.
 Our first fire alarm box was put into service in 1909.
 A rope connecting with the striker on the Congregational Church allowed anyone to sound the alarm without looking for a janitor or someone with a key.
 The instructions were to break the glass and pull hard and fast on the rope.
 The first motorized apparatus, a Foamite-Childs pumper, was purchased in 1927.
 We were called to aid Burlington Fire Department twice during 1929, the first record documenting fire assistance to the City of Burlington.
 Our second pumper was delivered in July of 1948, an American-LaFrance pump that served the Village until 1987.
 Additional apparatus and equipment were purchased over the years.
 The first recorded department operating budget was established in the amount of $6,429 back in 1960.